cisagov/cset/README.md

 5. Visual Studio 2019 (Community Edition is fine) which can be [downloaded here](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&rel=16)
 6. VS Code which can be [downloaded here.](https://code.visualstudio.com/docs/?dv=win)

-Note: VSCode and Visual studio are two diffent IDE's VS Code is used for Front end UI (CSETWenNg) while Visual Studio is used for the backend (CSETWebAPI)
+Note: VSCode and Visual studio are two diffent IDE's VS Code is used for Front end UI (CSETWebNg) while Visual Studio is used for the backend (CSETWebAPI)

 ### Installation